AxelCCp/AxelCCp/README.md

 ----------------------------------------
 👋 Hi, I'm Axel  <br/>
 ----------------------------------------
-I'm a Java Developer 😊 🐒, I'm Chilean🐧🏔️❄️, I live in Mexico ✈️🌵🌴🌶️ 🌮🌮🌮 and I built this profile so you can review my main skills and knowledge about programming ✨.
+I'm a Java Developer 😊, I'm from Chile🐧🏔️❄️, I live in Mexico ✈️🌵🌴🌶️ 🌮🌮🌮 and I built this profile so you can review my main skills and knowledge about programming ✨.

 -------------------------------------------------------------------------------------------------------------------------------------
 :mage_man: SYMBOLOGY OF MY REPOSITORY ✨ <br>